6 Japanese Words Everyone Thinks They Understand (But Don’t)

 However, sometimes gairaigo can be mistaken for 和製英語 (wasei-eigo), or “Japanese-made English.”
 These words were hijacked by Japanese and driven to take on new meanings differing from their original definitions.
 In this post we’ll introduce few such words along with explanations of their origins and their meanings in Japanese.
 It’s best to be aware of them – they can really trip you up if you try to interpret them directly back into English.

 Keep them in mind for smoother communication at your next language exchange!
 They’ll stick in your brain easily and will help you sound even more like a native Japanese speaker.
 Especially when mixed with your colorful onomatopoeia, baseball slang, precise izuchi and perfect chopstick etiquette.
+You can reinforce these words by hearing them in context, either with your language exchange partner or on the FluentU program, which has hundreds of videos for learning with native Japanese content.

 6 Japanese Words Everyone Thinks They Understand (But Don’t)